In this page

 The counting starts when the conversation is shared within the selected workspace(s) and it can only happen once for a conversation.

-Click View next to Active, Total or New conversations to see the details of those conversations.
+Click View next to Active, Total, or New Conversations to see the details of those conversations.

 1. Busiest day - a day of the week when (on average) most of the new conversations have been received